Introducing Modeltime: Tidy Time Series Forecasting using Tidymodels

 modeltime does this by integrating the

 tidymodels machine learning ecosystem of packages into a streamlined workflow for

 tidyverse forecasting.
 Follow the updated modeltime article to get started with

 modeltime.
-If you like what you see, I have an Advanced Time Series Course coming soon (join the waitlist) where you will become a time-series expert for your organization by learning
+If you like what you see, I have an Advanced Time Series Course where you will become the time-series expert for your organization by learning

 The forecasting framework for the tidymodels ecosystem